norm/whatnext/docs/usage.md

         - [ ] Do something for the sake of it docs/basics.md:
         # Indicating the state of a task
+        - [/] in progress, this task is partially complete
-        - [ ] empty, this task is outstanding
+        - [ ] open, this task is outstanding
-        - [X] crossed, this task has been completed
+        - [X] complete, this task has been finished
+        - [#] cancelled, this task has been scratched
+        - [<] blocked, this task needs more input
         # Indicating the state of a task / Multiline tasks and indentation
         - [ ] Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.